tomcritchlow/tomcritchlow.github.io/_posts/2022-09-13-flow-innovation.md

 💡

-Talking of the "space of flows", two new approaches to feeds that caught my eye:
+Talking about the "space of flows"... two new approaches to feeds that caught my eye:

 [Campsite.design](https://www.campsite.design/) from Brian Lovin - "The home for your design team’s work-in-progress".
 Essentially a feed for your design team.
 Interesting.